-Kameron Sheffield is a Composer-Performer based in Kansas City, MO.
+Kameron Sheffield is a Composer-Performer based in Detroit, MI.
 Kameron holds a Bachelor's in Music Composition from the University of Missouri--Kansas City (c/o 2019) and also graduated from the Interlochen Arts Academy (c/o 2014).
 As a composer, Kameron straddles the line between music and what he refers to as 'sound art'.
 After all, music is just sounds arranged in a particular order over time.
+Kameron has been commissioned by artists such as: Ariel Downs, and the Parlando School of Musical Arts.
 He is also a proponent of new music, premiering works by: Seth Andrew Davis, Laura Whitney-Johnson, Alex Williams, TJ Martin, Tim J Harte, and many more.

 Kameron has studied with: